ecohealthalliance/building-blocks-of-reproducibility/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What would you like added or enhanced and why?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what should be changed and why.
+E.g. Create issue templates so that users know what information to include in their issues.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+Think more about the expected behavior, less about how to arrive at the solution

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.